 There are no fees or prepayment penalties associated with Federal Direct Consolidation Loans.
-No co-signers or credit checks are required for consolidation of Stafford and Perkins loans, although PLUS Loans included in the consolidation are subject to a check for adverse credit history.
+No co-signers or credit checks are required for consolidation of Stafford/Direct and Perkins loans, although PLUS Loans included in the consolidation are subject to a check for adverse credit history.

 - Reduced Monthly Payments

 A Direct Consolidation Loan may ease the strain on a borrower's budget by lowering the borrower's overall monthly payment.
 The minimum monthly payment on a Direct Consolidation Loan may be lower than the combined payments charged on a borrower's Federal education loans.